Library Fact Sheets

-To provide senior DoD and joint leaders with a directed imagery capability in support of strategic, operational, and planning requirements during wartime operations, worldwide crises, contingencies, joint exercises, and humanitarian operations.
+To provide senior U.S. government officials with a directed imagery capability in support of strategic, operational and planning requirements during wartime operations, worldwide crises, contingencies, joint exercises and humanitarian operations.

 The 1st Combat Camera Squadron is a tenant unit at Joint Base Charleston.
-It is the largest of three active duty Combat Camera units in the Air Force.
-These squadrons are aligned under the Air Force Public Affairs Agency (AFPAA), a Field Operating Agency of the Secretary of the Air Force Office of Public Affairs headquartered at Joint Base San Antonio-Lackland, Texas.
+It is the largest active duty Combat Camera unit in the Air Force.
+Two squadrons are aligned under the Air Force Public Affairs Agency (AFPAA), a Field Operating Agency of the Secretary of the Air Force Office of Public Affairs.
+AFPAA is headquartered at Joint Base San Antonio-Lackland, Texas.

 Combat Camera (COMCAM) acquires still and motion imagery in support of classified and unclassified air, sea, and ground military operations.
-1st CTCS imagery is a fundamental tool of commanders and decision-makers throughout the Department of Defense.
-Its imagery provides a visual record for use in operational analysis, training, public information, and as a permanent historical record.
+1st CTCS imagery is a fundamental tool of decision-makers throughout the U.S. government.
+COMCAM imagery provides a visual record for use in operational analysis, training, public information, and as a permanent historical record.
 It is a timely, accurate information resource, providing a "you-are-there" perspective, and is essential battlefield information in support of strategic, operational, and tactical mission objectives.
-Combat Camera Airmen are an integral part of Joint exercises, contingency operations, humanitarian relief efforts, and disasters of every kind.
+Combat Camera Airmen are an integral part of joint exercises, contingency operations, humanitarian relief efforts, and disasters of every kind.
 The squadron consists of technical experts from Air Force public affairs in both ground and aerial photojournalism, broadcast and video documentation as well as dedicated support professionals.
-1st CTCS imagery is also archived for historical purposes and can be recalled through the Defense Imagery Management Operations Center (DIMOC) at the Pentagon and at Riverside, Calif.
-COMCAM does not include imagery specifically acquired by Intelligence activities.
-Access to this imagery can be found at http://www.defenseimagery.mil.
+1st CTCS imagery is also archived for historical purposes and can be accessed through the Defense Imagery Management Operations Center (DIMOC) at Ft Meade, Md.

 AAVS was deactivated on April 1, 1992 and re-designated Air Combat Camera Service (AirCCS).
-The 1361st Audiovisual Squadron (Combat Camera) was also deactivated on this date and re-designated the 1st Combat Camera Squadron under the Air Combat Camera Service (AirCCS).
-In 1994, AirCCS was deactivated leaving the 1st Combat Camera Squadron was aligned under the 621st Air Mobility Operations Group.
+The 1361st Audiovisual Squadron (Combat Camera) was also deactivated on this date and re-designated the 1st Combat Camera Squadron at Charleston Air Force Base, S.C.
+In 1994, AirCCS was deactivated and the 1st Combat Camera Squadron was aligned under the 621st Air Mobility Operations Group.
 In 2005, the 21st Expeditionary Mobility Task Force was activated and the 1st CTCS was realigned under it.
 On Oct.
-1, 2007, the Visual Information career fields, along with Combat Camera, were merged with the Public Affairs career fields under the single umbrella of the Secretary of the Air Force Office of Public Affairs.
+1, 2007, the Visual Information career fields and functions, including Combat Camera, were merged with the Public Affairs function under the single umbrella of the Secretary of the Air Force Office of Public Affairs.
 The following year, on Oct.
-1, 2008, the four Combat Camera squadrons, three active and one reserve, were aligned under the Air Force Public Affairs Agency (AFPAA).
+1, 2008, four Combat Camera squadrons, three active and one reserve, were aligned under the Air Force Public Affairs Agency (AFPAA).
 As of Oct.
 1, 2014, only two Air Force Combat Camera squadrons remain active.

 102 East Hill Blvd